anandaworldwide/ananda-library-chatbot/SECURITY-TODO.md

 - [x] Added comprehensive error handling and logging for debugging
 - [x] Increased URL expiration time from 3600 to 21600 seconds (matches original code)
 - [x] Remove audio hacks of hard-coding Treasures and Bakhtan
+- [x] Added conditional authentication based on site configuration for audio endpoints
+- [x] Only require authentication for audio files when the site has requireLogin set to true
 - [ ] stripping out /api/audio from file names and then confirm with the user that things are still working
 - [ ] Audit all other API endpoints for similar URL formatting vulnerabilities
 - [ ] Consider implementing content-type checking for audio files to prevent serving non-audio content